 Odysea Aquarium — More than just fish, this aquarium boasts a whole range of sea animals, from otters to penguins, sharks and turtles, sea lions and more!
 Some of these creatures are only viewable in the unique Living Sea Carousel, which our kids always want to ride.
 And it’s continued to develop with side exhibits such as the small collection of tropical birds.
 You can pay extra to have an underwater SeaTREK adventure, or join an employee in feeding cute penguins.
 (Also, the bathrooms on the entry level have some pretty sweet views of the shark habitat!)
 Prices: $34.95/adult, $24.95/children 3-12 (2 and under free), $29.95/students 13-17, $32.95/seniors (62+)

 Mirror and Laser Maze — Team up with friends or family and try your hand at navigating a rainforest themed mirror maze!
-You can take as many walk throughs as you like, so consider just trying to find the exit on the first try, then on the second try located the five hidden butterflies.
+You can take as many walk throughs as you like, so consider just trying to find the exit on the first try (or fifth!), then locate the five hidden butterflies.
 (There are some sound effects and lighting that may scare younger children.)
 The laser maze is more suited for older children, teens and adults who are quick on their feet as you step over and around laser beams.
 Prices: $9.95/person all day Mirror Maze Pass (ages 2 and under free), $3.95/person one time Laser Maze, combo prices are available

 Note: combo tickets for two or three attractions are available!